 Sometimes the spots can appear on mucous membranes, for instance, inside the mouth.

 Purpura tends to occur in clusters that are found in a single area or cover a large portion of the body.
 The larger the rash is, the greater the bleeding will often be.

 Unlike some other rashes, purpura will not change color or blanch when pressed.
-The rash can look a lot like tiny clusters of bruises, but the skin should not be itchy or irritated – this would suggest a cause other than purpura.
+The rash can resemble tiny clusters of bruises.
+While the skin will not be itchy or painful in many cases, there may sometimes be some tenderness or irritation.

 Purpura itself is a symptom rather than a condition.
 To determine the cause, doctors must run a range of tests.
 These tests will assess the patient’s nutrition, platelet levels, inflammation, potential for infection, and blood vessel health.

 Treatment for purpura usually requires treating the rash’s underlying cause.

 Doctors often break purpura rashes into two categories based on platelet counts.
 Platelets are cell fragments that help blood to clot more effectively, preventing dangerous bleeding.